nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Inflation of Tags

-To ensure the `Tag`s are properly added into the address book, `JsonSerializableAddressBook#toModelType()` has been modified to inflate the tags first before the person.
+To ensure the `Tag` objects are properly added into the address book, `JsonSerializableAddressBook#toModelType()` has been modified to inflate the tags first before the person.
 This is to ensure that duplicate tags are not added into the address book by accident and will only add tags that do not exist in the tag list (which could be caused by the user manually adding the tags in the user-editable JSON file).
-Hence, the `JSONSerializableAddressBook#addMissingTags()` is implemented to check all `Tag`s within each `Person` and add only the missing `Tag`s.
+A helper method `JSONSerializableAddressBook#addMissingTags()` is implemented to check all `Tag` objects within each `Person` and add only the missing `Tag` objects.

 ![Modified toModelType](images/ToModelTypeSequenceDiagram.png)